Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_New_RGW_Deployment_Failing.md

         rgw.site1.ncn-s003.hwiydc  ncn-s003  *:8080  running (4d)     3m ago   4d     412M        -  17.2.6   6eebe3129025  fb89e37f1ec8
         ```

-        Ex. in this example verify that `rgw.site1` is not the same as `rgw.site1.zone1`
+        In this example, observe that the name of the running RGW deployment is `rgw.site1`.
+This is different than the RGW  deployment that is trying to be deployed above which has the name `rgw.site1.zone1`.

         If the error is occuring and the running daemon has a different name than the one attempting to deploy continue on to resolve the two RGW deployments.